Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 41 projects that may impact this region.
-Notable projects include Clayfield Development Aggregate, Platinum at Hamilton (formerly Icon), Greville, and Northshore Hamilton Street Renewal.
-The following details projects likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 41 projects likely impacting the region.
+Notable projects are Clayfield Development Aggregate, Platinum at Hamilton (formerly Icon), Greville, and Northshore Hamilton Street Renewal.
+The following list details projects of highest relevance.

 Professional plan users can use the search below to filter and access additional projects.